 More Information on Due Process Decisions

 The Department of Education posts redacted copies of IDEA due process decisions on its website.
-SPIN has also been given access to a log of IDEA Due Process Decisions (last updated January 1, 2017) and a IDEA Decision Appendix (last updated January 1, 2017) summarizing the outcome of due process hearings, as well as appeals of decisions.
+SPIN has also been given access to a log of IDEA Due Process Decisions as of July 1, 2017 and a IDEA Decision Appendix as of July 1, 2017 summarizing the outcome of due process hearings, as well as appeals of decisions.
 The log and appendix are compiled and updated by John Dellera, J.D.

 WestEd, a national educational consulting firm, produced two reports regarding Hawaii’s special education system along with recommendations for reform.
 Follow this link to these reports and a recent legislative briefing to determine progress towards these recommendations.

 Hawaii State Systemic Improvement Plan (SSIP)